 Higher education in the United States is not free.
-It is generally not even free with state-supported colleges and universities; however, Alderson Broaddus is competitive with most private and public universities in terms of international student costs.
+It is generally not even free with state-supported colleges and universities; however, Alderson Broaddus is competitive with most private and public universities regarding international student costs.

 |Books||Estimated at $1,200 per year|

-Expenses not covered here include U.S. mandated health insurance and immunizations, spending money, sending and receiving of documents, enrollment deposit, international fee, or round-trip airfare.
+Expenses not covered here include the U.S. mandated health insurance and immunizations, spending money, sending and receiving of documents, enrollment deposit, international fee, or round-trip airfare.
 There may be additional fees for programs and labs that are not required here but may be on the semester bill.

 Financial aid is very, very limited for international students.
 The United States government requires all international students to have an approved Statement of Support before the I-20 can be issued.